elankath/mcmdesign/src/machine-controller/node_drain.md

 NOTE
 - See [drain.Options.evictPodsWithPv](https://github.com/gardener/machine-controller-manager/blob/v0.47.0/pkg/util/provider/drain/drain.go#L580)
 - This method basically delegates to `o.evictPodsWithPVInternal` with retry handling
-- TODO: UNHAPPY with logic of this method.
-Needs refactoring!
+- TODO: Logic of this method can do with some refactoring!
-- Flow diagram is a MESS because code is confusing. sorry.

 ```mermaid
 %%{init: {'themeVariables': { 'fontSize': '10px'}, "flowchart": {"useMaxWidth": false }}}%%